MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMSecurityRole.md

 ```

 ## DESCRIPTION
-The **Import-CMSecurityRole** cmdlet imports a security role that was exported from another Microsoft System Center Configuration Manager hierarchy.
+The **Import-CMSecurityRole** cmdlet imports a security role that was exported from another Configuration Manager hierarchy.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.